VinayGupta23/alter-ego-game/README.md

 * use "%programs%/Microsoft VS Code/bin/code" --wait --merge %r %l %b %d
 ```

+If you are using SourceTree, you may want to check this [YouTube tutorial](https://youtu.be/P_vLYDq2YkE).

 #### Test if Smart Merge works

 Please see this [sample repository](https://github.com/vinayg-usc/unity-git-expt) created with a deliberate conflict, to help verify if your config works.